Honors Advisement Mission

 Our one-week session offers drop-in style advisement during the fall and spring term for quick meetings and general questions.
 Students are assisted on a first-come, first-serve basis.
 The advisement session is intended for brief matters that can be handled in 5-10 minutes per student.

-Scheduled Advisement and Coaching Appointments
+Scheduled Advisement Appointments

 Appointments are designed for broader, in-depth conversations related to academic and professional goal setting and achievement.
 Advising through the Honors College does not replace advising through academic departments.
 Students are encourage to visit major or their general advisors for academic-specific questions.
 Student schedule an appointment through RUN4SUCCESS.

 Responsibilities and Expectations